 One historic drive: Polestar 3 and the Pacific Coast Highway

-Stretching 656 miles (over 1,000 km), State Route 1 is the major arterial highway that covers nearly the entire North American Pacific Coastline.
+Stretching over 1000km, the State Route 1 is the major arterial highway that covers nearly the entire North American Pacific Coastline.

 But it’s the Pacific Coast Highway of SR 1, or PCH as it’s known to locals, that is the most famous part of that epic road.
 The whole drive takes about 10 hours and is perfect territory for testing cars in real-world situations.

-In this case, it's the Polestar 3 with its 300-mile (482 km) range that will be embarking on that epic drive.
-The car is currently being tested extensively around the world, only recently visiting the UAE for hot-weather testing.
+In this case, it’s the Polestar 3 with its 610km range that will be embarking on that epic drive.
+The car is currently being tested extensively around the world, only recently visiting the UAE for hot weather testing.

 Next up, range and charging.
-Which is where PCH comes in.
+Which is where the PCH comes in.

-Really though, PCH gets started properly around Monterey, known to gearheads the world over for Pebble Beach and its iconic car meet.
-Or to jazz fans for its world-famous Monterey Jazz Festival.
+Really though, the PCH gets started proper around Monterey.
+Known by petrol heads the world over for Pebble Beach and its iconic car meet.
+Or to jazz fans, for its world-famous Monterey Jazz festival.

-The Polestar 3 uses a powerful 111 kW battery with dual motors.
+The Polestar 3 uses a powerful 111kW battery with dual motors.
 This means plenty of power but also plenty of range.
-But all those miles are of no use if it takes forever to charge.
+But all those miles are no use if it takes an age to charge.

-Polestar 3 is capable of up to 250 kW DC charging, which means 10–80% in 30 mins.
-It's exactly this that the team on PCH wanted to test.
+Polestar 3 is capable of up to 250kW DC charging, which means 10-80% in 30 mins.
+It’s exactly this that the team on the PCH wanted to test.

-There are plenty of chargers all the way along PCH, which made for a good opportunity to also test the car's intelligent route-planning tech, which uses Google Maps to plan any necessary charging stops on any given route.
+There are plenty of chargers all the way along the PCH, which made for a good opportunity to also test the cars’ intelligent route planning tech, which uses Google Maps to plan any necessary charging stops on any given route.

-With the Polestar 3's battery fully charged, the team carried on along the Pacific Coast Highway towards Bixby Bridge, where epic views of the Pacific meet crashing waves below.
+With the Polestar 3’s battery full charged, the team carried on along the Pacific Coast Highway towards the Bixby Bridge.
+Epic views of the pacific are met with crashing waves below.